 If you are travelling outside the Pacific area, you should check the ECDC website for the most up-to-date list of countries with confirmed Zika virus transmissions.

-There is very limited scientific evidence to suggest the virus can be sexually transmitted.
+Though Zika virus is mainly transmitted by mosquitoes, there is scientific evidence to suggest the virus can be sexually transmitted.
 The best way to reduce the possibility of sexual transmission of the virus, or the possibility of becoming pregnant while infected with Zika virus, is to avoid sex or use condoms.

 All men who have travelled to a Zika-affected area should avoid sex or use condoms, even if you do not have symptoms.